Muirfield/pocketmine-plugins/ManyWorlds/README.md

   that *level*.
 If `line` and `text` is specified (`text` can be empty, however), it will modify that line of the `motd` message.

+### Examples:

+Create a new normal world:

+    /mw create overworld 711 normal

+Create a new flat world:

+    /mw create flatland 404 flat 2;7,59x1,3x3,2;1;

+Teleport to this newly created world:

+    /mw tp flatland

+Teleport a player to another world:

+    /mw tp flatland joshua

 ### Permission Nodes: